Article first published February 2016, updated July 2019.

 If your company has been using email marketing for a long time without recording any subscriber information, don’t panic.
 It’s never too late to start personalizing your efforts.

-For example, if you have an email newsletter list, but no information about people’s first names, that’s okay.
+For example, if you have an email newsletter list, but no information about the subscribers, that’s okay.
 You can use dynamic content and fallback fields to provide a different experience to those who subscribed before you asked for that information.

 While email personalization can seem complex, modern tools have made it easy to make your emails targeted, personal, and more engaging than ever.

-Ultimately, personalization results in a deeper, more meaningful relationship with subscribers, and it’s worth using in your email marketing campaigns starting today!
+Ultimately, personalization results in a deeper, more meaningful relationship with subscribers.
+Utilize personal names and personalize newsletters so your customers will feel engaged.